See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 All classes are subject to cancellation if sufficient enrollment is not met.
 Any group class and/or ensemble may be taken alone or in conjunction with private lessons.

-Singers in Courante Youth Chorus will strengthen their music reading skill, their vocal ability, and contribute to the greater good of their region through music-based service and performance.
-At least two performances each semester will allow singers to showcase their musical growth to friends, family and the surrounding community.
+Students in Youth Orchestra will strengthen their music reading skill, their technical ability, and become a contributing member of our campus and regional community of artists and musicians.
+A performance at the end of each semester will allow members to showcase their musical growth and excellence to friends, family and the surrounding community.

 Make music, make friends, and have FUN while doing it.
 It’s not about hitting the right note or being the best-it’s about enjoying the experience, having fun, and picking up some new skills and friends along the way.